lucaedomosconi/HVDC/README.md

 ### Brief overview
 The application is basically composed of a main file `HVDC_main.cpp` in `HVDC/src`, some header files in `HVDC/include`, and some `cpp` files implementing plugins and related necessary structures in `HVDC/src/plugins`.
 Finally, to properly run the application a `json` parameter file is needed.

-The file `tests.h` defines a set of tests dercribing the problem to solve.
+The file `tests.h` defines a set of tests describing the problem to solve.
 The user can add his own test to the file or write it in a new plugin.

 Similarly the user can modify the function in the `voltages.h` file or add a new one.